tpmatthes/scroll-reaction/README.md

   attribute: "data-scroll-reaction",

   /**
-   * This attribute will be added to listener elements, when the user reaches an emitter element
+   * This attribute will be added to listener elements,
+   * if the user reaches an emitter element
-   * If you pass an empty string or explicity set it to false, no attribute will be added
+   * If you pass an empty string or explicity set it to false,
+   * no attribute will be added
-   * It’s entirely up to you to add styling, e.g. a[data-scroll-active] { ... }
+   * It’s entirely up to you to add styling
+   * Example: a[data-scroll-active] { ... }
    * @type {String}
    */
   attributeCurrent: "data-scroll-active",

   /**
-   * This offset will be subtracted from the vertical position of any emitter element
+   * This offset will be subtracted from the vertical position
+   * of any emitter element before calculating the current scroll position
-   * If your listener element should receive its attribute earlier (scrolling down), pass a higher value
+   * If your listener element should receive its attribute earlier,
+   * you should pass a (much) higher value
    * @type {Number}
    */
   offset: 5,

   /**
-   * If you enable this option, the base offset will be calculated from the height of an element
+   * If you enable this option, the base offset
+   * will be calculated from the height of an element
    * This option accepts any query selector, e.g. '#navigation' or 'nav'
    * The first element, which matches the given selector, will be used
    * If you use both offset options, the base offset will be added to this